-Covid-19 coronavirus: 9 new Covid cases, 8 linked to cluster, as Cabinet decides on alert levels
+Covid 19 coronavirus: 9 new Covid cases, 8 linked to cluster, as Cabinet decides on alert levels

 The Auckland cluster is now the largest in NZ's Covid-19 history, Bloomfield said.

-One of the cases under investigation will be genome sequenced today as an epidemiological link couldn't be found.
+Test results of one of the cases under investigation will be genome sequenced today as an epidemiological link couldn't be found.

-Another case is a person whose brother went to Hobbiton so is being followed up, but there is an indication it could be an old case as they arrived in the country in June.
+Another case is a person whose brother went to Hobbiton, so is being followed up, but there is an indication it could be an old case as they arrived in the country in June.

 Bloomfield said they could have been infected prior to coming to New Zealand.